 Timber skyscrapers!
-Yes, timber has returned to prominence and even rising higher into the sky.
+Yes, timber has returned to prominence and even risen higher into the sky.
 Not all tall buildings require concrete core and steel bracing to stand tall; two or three trees will do the trick.
 Structural engineers are now using timber such as cross-laminated timber and glue-laminated timber to develop tall iconic buildings.
 Here is the list of tallest timber buildings in the world.

-The 85 meter-high tower claimed the title of the tallest timber building in the world after it was completed in March 2019.
+The 85-meter-high tower claimed the title of the tallest timber building in the world after it was completed in March 2019.
 Mjøstårnet was entirely built using cross-laminated timber, from the large-scale interior trusses to its elevators.

 The 18-story building is made of CLT and glulam, which are strong enough to support large loads.
 Floor slabs and prefabricated sections were jacked up by internal scaffolding and a large crane.
-The local suppliers were lucky enough to supply local-sourced materials that were used to construct the ascending structure.
+The local suppliers were lucky enough to supply locally sourced materials that were used to construct the ascending structure.

 The building reached an unprecedented height of 53 meters in the summer of 2017; thus, it is the 2nd tallest timber building in the world.
 Tall Wood Residence was designed by the Canadian practice Acton Ostry Architects Inc. To complete the project, leading companies and consulting firms such as Fast+ Epp, GHL Consultants Ltd, and Australia-based Architekten Herman Kaufmann collaborated.

 The 18-story building houses 404 students as the Brock Common Student Residence at UBC (the University of British Columbia).
 Prefabricated steel elements and concrete core were utilized to assist the mass timber frame.
 According to John Metras, Managing Director of Infrastructure Development at UBC, working with wood reduced construction timelines.